JacobJohnson089/Learning-Assembly/04_Memory_Segmentation.md

-# What is memory segmentation ? 🚧 Work in progress I'm still learning about memory segmentation some information might be slightly incorect 🚧
+# What is memory segmentation ?

 <br />
 <br />